top of page

 Eleanor works with children, adolescents, and families, incorporating play therapy and art therapy modalities.
 She is an amateur painter, avid traveler, and lover of nature.
 She strives to provide anti-colonial services that affirm indigenous knowledge systems, and is a dedicated advocate for marginalized voices.

-*Eleanor is telehealth only*
+*Eleanor has telehealth availability only*